Nanopore-Hackathon/wf-modidec_data-curation/README.md

 ### Input Parameters
 1. pod5 folder
-2. bam files folder
+2. reference fasta
 3. output directory
-4. flowcell type (RNA002 or RNA004)
+4. flowcell type ("RNA002" or "RNA004")
+5. Curation type ("Training" or "Analysis")

 ### Data Parameters
 1. Map a modification on your construct ?
 (Usually: Yes, Should be also yes if your construct is unmodified.
 Since the network training will focus on a specific region.)